 - Council Estate: All four main leads live in the same council estate in south London.
 In contrast to other shows, the neighborhood is diverse and quite working class (Rob is a firefighter) and fairly nicer than most depictions.

-Viva: Just because we live on an estate, we're not all single mums or drug problems...well, some of us.
+Viva: Just because we live on an estate, we're not all single mums or drug problems...though obviously, some of us are.

-- Cute Clumsy Girl: Amber in spades, and Viva when she's around her crush.
+- Cute Clumsy Girl: Amber in spades, and Viva when she's around Rocky.

 - Deadpan Snarker: Saz.
 She also has a tendency to say the wrong things at the wrong time, which has bitten her in the ass many times.